 Your care may be transferred to another dialysis centre in Winnipeg or another dialysis centre outside of Winnipeg in another regional health authority.

-Manitoba Renal Program coordinates kidney care at three hospitals in Winnipeg, one hospital in Brandon and 16 sites in rural and northern Manitoba.
-Your health-care team at these sites includes kidney doctors, nurses, social workers, dietitians, pharmacists, technologists, therapists, unit clerks and health care attendants.
-The team may also include medical students and nursing students as well as other students training for a career in healthcare.
-Some of your team may be on site while others are available by telephone and / or telehealth.
-All provide the highest standard of care.
+The Manitoba Renal Program coordinates kidney care at three hospitals in Winnipeg, one hospital in Brandon and 16 sites in rural and northern Manitoba.
+Your health-care team at these sites includes kidney doctors, nurses, social workers, dietitians, pharmacists, technologists, therapists, unit clerks and health-care attendants.
+The team may also include medical students and nursing students as well as other students training for a career in health care.
+Some of your team may be on site while others are available by telephone and/or MBTelehealth.